 2. Can searches be conducted?

-The Cayman Online Registry Information Service (or CORIS) is the main means of obtaining publicly available information about Exempted Limited Companies, LLCs and Exempted Limited Partnerships.
-It is an electronic register and its functionality has not been affected by measures put in place to deal with COVID-19.
+The Cayman Online Registry Information Service (CORIS) is the main means of obtaining publicly available information about exempted limited companies, LLCs and exempted limited partnerships.
+It is an electronic register and its functionality has not been affected by measures put in place to deal with Covid-19.

-3. Certificates of good standing – if and how these are being conducted
+3. Certificates of good standing – if and how these are being ISSUED

 4. Other searches – how are these being conducted?

-7. Implications for economic substance compliance and residency.
+8. Implications for economic substance compliance and residency

-With respect to economic substance (ES) requirements, the DITC has acknowledged that COVID-19 may impact travel in 2020, which may in turn affect the ability of some entities to hold their board of directors meetings in Cayman during the year.
+With respect to economic substance (ES) requirements, the DITC has acknowledged that COVID-19 may impact travel, which may in turn affect the ability of some entities to hold their board of directors meetings in Cayman.
 The DITC has noted that the “directed and managed” requirement is only one element of the ES test, and whilst travel restrictions may be taken into consideration on a case-by-case basis when determining whether an entity has passed or failed the ES test, the DITC has been clear in pointing out that this consideration would impact on 2020 reports, which are due in 2021.
 Appleby considers it prudent for all entities in scope of the ES regime to carefully document their meetings and specify the challenges faced in addressing the “directed and managed” requirement.